Licensing policy

 REXYGEN Studio is an advanced interactive development environment for creating control applications (projects) in the REXYGEN system, uploading them to target hardware, monitoring application execution, and making necessary adjustments and debugging.
 In the current version, REXYGEN Studio is available for free for application development on Windows and Linux.
 You can download REXYGEN Studio, along with other tools and application examples, from the REX Controls s.r.o. server.

-Control System Hardware
+Control System Device

 When choosing the appropriate control system hardware, the following criteria are important: